 Credit risk refers to the risk that the counterparty will default on its contractual obligations resulting in financial loss to the Company.
 The Company has adopted a policy of dealing only with creditworthy counterparties, as a means of mitigating the risk of financial loss from defaults, and transacts only with entities that are rated the equivalent of investment grade of "High" down to "Low".
-This information is supplied by independent rating agencies, when available.
-If the information is not available, the Company uses other publicly available financial information and its own trading records to rate its major counterparties.
 The Company's exposure and the credit ratings of its counterparties are continuously monitored and the aggregate value of transactions concluded is spread amongst approved counterparties.

-The carrying amounts of financial assets recorded in the financial statements represent the Company's maximum exposure to credit risk without taking into account the value of any collateral obtained are as follows:
+The carrying amounts of financial assets recorded in the financial statements represent the Company's maximum exposure to credit risk: